firebase/geofire-objc/README.md

 #### Retrieving a location

 Retrieving locations happens with callbacks.
-Like with any Firebase reference, the callback is called for every update of the location.
+Like with any Firebase reference, the callback is called once for the initial position and then for every update of the location.
 Like that, your app can always stay up-to-date automatically.

 ```objective-c
 [geoFire observeLocationForKey:@"firebase-hq" withBlock:^(CLLocation *location) {